 Claudio Franca Biography

-Seeing the great potential that existed for jiu jitsu in the United States, Claudio Franca moved to the Northern Hemisphere country and opened an academy there; a gym that quickly became one of the most respected BJJ schools in the country.
-As jiu jitsu was very misunderstood in the 90’, often associated with MMA, Claudio Franca decided to use his well tested organizing skills to open a tournament that would help further develop the understanding of sport BJJ, thus the US Open was born.
-Though the fist tournament ran with around 150 competitors, as the sport grew, so did the buzz surrounding the US Open and soon it become one of the most important references for the sport in the country.
+Seeing the great potential that existed for jiu-jitsu in the United States, Claudio Franca moved to the Northern Hemisphere country and opened an academy there; a gym that quickly became one of the most respected BJJ schools in the country.
+As jiu-jitsu was very misunderstood in the 90’, often associated with MMA, Claudio Franca decided to use his well-tested organizing skills to open a tournament that would help further develop the understanding of sports BJJ, thus the US Open was born.
+Though the first tournament ran with around 150 competitors, as the sport grew, so did the buzz surrounding the US Open and soon it became one of the most important references for the sport in the country.

 Through Claudio Franca’s jiu-jitsu school, many top class grapplers were formed, including black belts Garth Taylor and Paul Schreiner.